 On desktop simply drag the little yellow figure from the bottom right corner to enter Street View, and in the top left you’ll see a black box with a drop down menu next to a little clock.
 Clicking it brings up a scroll bar that lets you go back and see exactly how an area looked on previous Google Van visits.

-The feature is also rolling out to mobile users, after being a desktop exclusive for several years.
+The feature is also now available to mobile users, after being a desktop exclusive for several years.
 All you have to do is load up the Street View filter, and tap a location to bring up the street-level view.
 Then select See More Date to scroll back through the Google archives.

 Go hands-free with Google Assistant